westeras/nomad-spark/docs/running-on-nomad.md

   <td><code>spark.nomad.region</code></td>
   <td></td>
   <td>
-    The Nomad region to use (defaults to the region of the first Nomad server contacted)
+    The Nomad region to use (falls back to the NOMAD_REGION environment variable, then to the region of the first Nomad server contacted)
   </td>
 </tr>
 <tr>